mervinhemaraju/mauritius-emergency-services/README.md

-# mauritius_emergency_services
+# Mauritius Emergency Services App

-A new Flutter project.
+A mobile application for Android and IOS, that provides information about emergency services in Mauritius.